LLCampos/SputnikArtistSearcher/README.md

 ![Screenshot of the app] (http://s33.postimg.org/xzt6ymp9r/musicsearcher.png)

 So I developed this application to automate most of the boring parts of the process and make the discovery of new music more fun to me.
-The website I use in this app to discover new music is ![Sputnikmusic] (http://sputnikmusic.com/).
+The website I use in this app to discover new music is [SputnikMusic](http://sputnikmusic.com/).

 This really is not supposed to be used by people other than me, because it is adapted to my ways and quirks.
 (It even has a connection with other app I developed).
 But feel free to adapt or use whatever you want.